1. When in Doubt, Wait it Out

 7. They’re Not for Kids

 Edibles should be kept out of reach of children.
 Even though the government imposes strict packaging requirements to protect against accidental consumption and to ensure cannabis products are not appealing to children, parents and caregivers can take additional steps to keep cannabis products from getting into children’s hands, such as keeping them in their original packaging in a place that is not accessible to children.
-To learn more tips on keeping kids away form cannabis, click here.
+To learn more tips on keeping kids away from cannabis, click here.